Charges filed against man accused of deadly Buffalo medical clinic shooting

+The man charged Thursday with shooting up a health clinic in Buffalo and setting off explosives inside recorded a rambling message shortly before the ambush that hinted at grievances with his medical care there and revealed "his intent to go to that clinic to inflict damage," according to the prosecution.
-Murder and other charges were filed Thursday against Gregory Ulrich, a 67-year-old man accused of fatally shooting an Allina Health Clinic staffer and wounding four other employees Tuesday in Buffalo while detonating explosives inside the building.

-Ulrich, a longtime Buffalo resident, was charged with second-degree intentional murder, four counts of attempted first-degree attempted murder, possession of an explosive or incendiary device and carrying a pistol without a permit.
+The murder and other charges accuse longtime Buffalo resident Gregory Ulrich of fatally shooting an Allina Health Clinic staffer and wounding four other employees Tuesday.
+He is charged with second-degree intentional murder, four counts of attempted first-degree attempted murder, possession of an explosive or incendiary device and carrying a pistol without a permit.

-A court bailiff pushed Ulrich in a wheelchair into a room at the jail for his virtual hearing late Thursday morning before Wright County District Judge Catherine McPherson.
+A court bailiff pushed the 67-year-old Ulrich in a wheelchair into a room at the jail for his virtual hearing late Thursday morning before Wright County District Judge Michele Davis.
 He only spoke when asked by the judge how to pronounce his name and whether he wanted to say anything.
-He said no.
+He declined.

-Catherine McPherson read each count and granted County Attorney Brian Lutes' request for bail to be set at $10 million without conditions and $5 million with conditions, amounts that make all but certain that Ulrich will remain jailed until his case ends.
+Davis granted County Attorney Brian Lutes' request for bail of $10 million without conditions and $5 million with conditions.
 His defense attorney raised no objection to either amount.

-In support of those amounts, Lutes pointed out that "the behavior of Mr. Ulrich implicated the safety of the public in the highest regard.
+In support of his bail demands, Lutes pointed out to the judge that "the behavior of Mr. Ulrich implicated the safety of the public in the highest regard.
 He went to the Allina clinic with a loaded 9-millimeter semiautomatic handgun.
 He went to the Allina clinic with some improvised explosive devices equipped with gunpowder with a fuse ignition.
 He went to the clinic knowing that he was going to shoot that clinic up.
 He went to the clinic knowing he was going to ignite those bombs, and that's just what he did."

+Sheriff Sean Deringer, at a news conference after the hearing, noted the demands on health care workers in the midst of the yearlong coronavirus pandemic and what they confronted Tuesday as they treated their wounded colleagues in the midst of life-threatening chaos.

+"Probably like no other time in our nation's history have we celebrated our health care workers," Deringer said.
+"They've been on the frontline every day when they come to work. ...
+If you can imagine the health care workers in that clinic, doctors and nurses caring for their own workers in that clinic after they've been shot.
+I can't imagine what that looked like for them."

+Deringer also fielded several questions about how Ulrich acquired the gun and responded, "We are still working on those tracing dynamics.
+So that part of the investigation is still very on-going."

+He said his office and prosecutors went to a court this week for permission to release Ulrich's gun-related records, but that request was denied.
+"In Minnesota, gun permit data is very private," Deringer said.
+"So we have to be very careful about what we release.
+I can't even tell you that he made an application. ...
+I can't even tell you that we don't have data or we do have data."

-The criminal complaint spells out in detail how Ulrich went about shooting his victims and setting off two explosives, one in the entrance to the clinic and the other near a desk inside that caused "significant damage."
+The criminal complaint spells out in detail how Ulrich went about shooting his victims and setting off multiple explosives in the entrance to the clinic and near a desk inside that caused "significant damage."

 Police said Ulrich, who has an extensive history with police, also was the subject of a 2018 restraining order after he threatened to shoot or plant explosives in the hospital as revenge for a back surgery.
 The document did say authorities examined his cellphone, which was recovered in the clinic, and it contained "a recording made by [Ulrich] consisting of a rambling video message that alluded to an incident at the clinic."